survivejs/webpack-book/manuscript/developing_with_webpack/02_splitting_configuration.md

 I prefer the last approach as it allows me to understand what's going on easily.
 I've developed a little tool known as [webpack-merge](https://www.npmjs.org/package/webpack-merge) to achieve this.

+## Why *webpack-merge*?

 Compared to `Object.assign` or a `merge` function you might know from Lodash, *webpack-merge* does a little more.
-It appends arrays and combines objects.
-There's also more control available in the form of strategies although we won't need those in this book.
+It appends arrays and combines objects instead of overriding them.
+This is useful as it allows you to define common configuration parts and then compose.
+Compared to monolithic configuration, this gives a degree of abstraction.

+*webpack-merge* provides even more control through strategies that allow you to control its behavior per field.
+Strategies allow you to force it to append, prepend, or replace content. *webpack-merge* contains a webpack specific variant known as *smart merge* that folds webpack specific configuration into more compact form, but basic merge is enough for the configuration discussed in this book.

+Even though *webpack-merge* was designed for the purposes of this book, it has proven to be an invaluable tool beyond it as shown by its increasing popularity.
+You can consider it as a learning tool and pick it up in your work if you find it useful.
+Given how flexible webpack is, it's only one configuration approach out of many.

 ## Setting Up *webpack-merge*